erikdubois/LinuxMint18i3/README.md

 You can make this hidden folder in your home folder, if you somehow do not have it yet.

-<b>beware the hidden files !!
+<b>Beware the hidden files !!
 Copy/paste all files (CTRL + H)</b>

  At this point there are no hidden files yet but there might be in the future.

 Some explanations

-+ config is the most important file - here all the settings of I3 can be changed
++ config is the most important file - here all the settings of I3 that can be changed
 + i3status.conf is the configuration file for you bottom panel that can be changed
 + i3exit.sh is used to logoff, exit, reboot etc - no need to change this
 + compton.conf is telling the system to dim the windows that have no focus that can be changed
-+ start-conkys.sh will start the two conky's present (not really needed)
++ start-conkys.sh will start the two conky's present
 + system-overview will show process and memory
 + system-shortcuts will help you with the shortcuts